IcarusMJ12/pandoc_resume/markdown/resume.md

 	*NaCl*, *curve25519*, *ed25519*, *SQLite*)
 * As part of an Agile team, worked on a number of features and bug fixes in Bleep on Windows, Android, OS X, and iOS.
+* Served in a rotation as a Scrum Master.

 2010-2012
 :	**Senior Software Engineer** at **Sony Network Entertainment, Inc.**